MaxwellRaymond/FacialRecognition/README.md

 - Run the command `python detector.py --test -f path/to/image.jpg` to detect faces in images.

 ## Basic Terminal Commands
-- Run `python detector.py --h` OR `python detector.py --help` to view all commands.
+- Run `python detector.py -h` OR `python detector.py -help` to view all commands.
 - For ease of use in this repository I have listed the commands below as well.
     - *-h, --help*    show this help message and exit
     - *--train*      Train on input data.